eljsteer/password-genie/README.md

 This is an application which will generate a random Password with the option to use 4 different variables (Lowercase, Uppercase, Numbers & Special characters).

+- I have created the Password generator 2 different ways.
+    - One using strings (script.js = Strings), and
+    - Another way using arrays (script2.js = Arrays)

+Please check both

 ## Inspiration

 - I had the inspiration to build this Password Generator (Genie) application to develop my Javascript skills.
 Inspiration also came from the need to have a easier accessible tool with which to generate passwords since I will be interacting with a lot more different software and applications that require accounts and logins, requiring secure passwords (which aren't just the same 2 or 3 memorised password I had been using.)